MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 1. In your OPNsense, go to: `System --> Firmware --> Updates` and install all updates.

 2. Then, head to: `System --> Firmware --> Plugins` and install the following plugins: `os-acme-client`, `os-haproxy`

+## Reverse Proxy OPNsense Preperation

+>  There are several changes we have to make to the defaults of OPNsense before we can intake traffic to our router.
+{: .prompt-info }

+* * *

+### System preparation

+In OPNsense go to: `System --> Settings --> Administration`

+You will need to checkbox the `Disable web GUI redirect rule` and change the `Web GUI TCP port` to a number you can remember, example: 4443.

+This change is to allow your router to reply to requests on the default ports for HAProxy's traffic (80/443).
+By moving the port number OPNsense uses, you're able to free up those port numbers for HAProxy.

+>  Again, be sure you have change the  `Web GUI TCP port` to ** a number you can remember. ** {: .prompt-tip }

+Then, reconnect to OPNsense's web interface using the port you entered, example: `https://192.168.1.1:4443`

+* * *

+### Setting a Virtual IP

+I like to use a virtual IP instead of just pointing all traffic back to the localhost.

+It helps me see traffic a little bit better.
+If you want to create a virtual IP open: `Interfaces --> Virtual IPs --> Settings`

+#### Creating a Virtual IP

+When thinking about this new IP address for your "SSL Offloading Server" you would want to chose an IP that belongs to another network than any you're using.

+The [localhost subnet](https://en.wikipedia.org/wiki/Localhost) should, generally, be available to us to help avoid IP conflicts in your local network.

+The chosen IP/Subnet will be the IP on which the HTTP_frontend and HTTPS_frontend will be listening on.

+We can use anything from 127.0.0.0-127.255.255.255.
+For this, we will choose to use: `127.1.2.3/32`

+1. `Mode` should be `IP Alias`

+2. `Interface` can remain `LAN`

+3. `Network Address` is the address we picked above `127.1.2.3/32`

+4. Save.

+5. Apply.

+* * *

+### Port Alias for HAProxy's Ports

+To make things easier on us, we should create an alias for all the ports we need HAProxy to use.

+Go to: `Firewall --> Aliases`

+You will likely see some other aliases here.

+Now, we are going to create an alias for the ports that HAProxy will be listening on.
+Click the add button to begin.

+1. `Name` anything you like, example: `HAProxy_Ports`.

+2. `Type` should be `Port(s)`

+3. `Content` needs to be `80` and `443`.
+You can type the number and hit enter to save the field.

+4. Now, both ports are set and we have a recognizable name for the alias, click save.

+* * *

+### Let the traffic start following

+Modify the firewall: `Firewall --> Rules --> WAN`

+Make a firewall rule to allow any inbound traffic on the WAN interface connecting to the `HAProxy_Ports` alias.

+1. Add a new firewall rule.

+2. Set the `action` to `Pass`

+3. `Interface` is `WAN`

+4. `Direction` is `IN`

+5. `TCP/IP` version `4`

+6. `Protocol` needs `TCP`

+7. `Source` can be `Any`

+8. `Destination` needs to be `This Firewall`

+9. `Destination port range` should be set to our `HAProxy_Ports` alias.

+10. Save.

+* * *

+#### Appeasing the OCSP Must Staple

+Head to settings: `System --> Settings --> Cron` to create a new cron job.

+Because our certificate has the `OCSP Must Staple` extension we need to update HAProxy's OCSP data *regularly*.

+If this isnt done, clients connecting to HAProxy will get a security warning and won't be able to connect.

+##### The fix is to create a cron job

+I have had issues with OCSP Staples so I set my cron job to run everyday, every hour.
+This is more than likly not nessasary and may be a part of this tutorial that I update... but until then...

+1. Add a new cron job, set `any number` for `Minutes` and the other fields should be an `*`.

+2. For `command` choose `Update HAProxy OCSP data`.

+3. Save.

+It doesn't matter if this job runs before or after a certificate renewal as the OCSP data gets updated anyway after installing new certificates in HAProxy.
+This is because the ACME plugin restarts HAProxy after installing the new certificates.